 Otter Lake - Upstate PA

-This all-season campground offers guest a getaway guaranteed to be fun and relaxing.
-Those looking for an adventure can participate in activities like golfing, boating and fishing in the summer and skiing, sledding and snowmobile riding in the winter.
+This all-season campground offers guests a getaway guaranteed to be both fun and relaxing.
+Those looking for an adventure can participate in activities like kayaking, pedal boating and fishing in the summer and skiing, sledding and snowmobiling in the winter.
 Splash around in one of the three swimming locations, including the outdoor pool, children’s splash park, or heated indoor pool, sauna and whirlpool.
 Looking for a more relaxing vacation?
 Take in the serene surroundings by the 60-acre lake or enjoy a quiet night by the campfire.
-Otter Lake has both camper parking and traditional tent sites.
+Otter Lake has both camper parking and traditional tent sites available to campers.

 Raccoon Creek State Park - Pittsburgh and its Countryside